jetfontanilla/browser-text-to-speech-audio-generator/README.md

 # WebSpeech Text to Speech Audio Generator
-This repo is a demo of what a browser is currently capable of with it's built-in text-to-speech engines Can also be used to generate audio files for training speech models or testing them
+This repo is a demo of what a browser is currently capable of with it's built-in text-to-speech engines.

+This can also be used to generate audio files for training speech models or for testing them

 to view this in action: [https://jetfontanilla.github.io/browser-text-to-speech-audio-generator/](https://jetfontanilla.github.io/browser-text-to-speech-audio-generator/)